GuillaumeElias/OneLittleSynthesizer/README.md

 - **Builds/VisualStudio2017_x64/OneLittleSynthesizer.sln**: 64 bit build for VisualStudio 2017.

 If you're not on Windows and/or want to build the project on another platform, just open *OneLittleSynthesizer.jucer* with Projucer and add a new exporter to fit your environement.

+# Potential improvements:
+- Improve CPU-usage efficiency
+- Set OSC 2 frequency ratio to a scale that makes harmonic-sense (and that can snap by steps)
+- VST3 export
+- Presets

 # License
 This project is under GPLv3 license.
 See LICENSE file.